Economics of language: Global language and global economy

 Languages are capital investments in a literal sense: language technology is the most important one.
 It requires substantial investments which, in the absence of profitability, only affluent countries and businesses can afford.
 In this respect, today English is seen as a consequence and an instrument of American imperial power, an appreciable asset for American anglophones in the twenty-first-century global contest for competitive advantage, prosperity, and power.
 Though the best business language remains the language of the customers, meaning multilingual business practices, an "ideal' global economy presupposes a single language for the whole world.
 But an "ideal" global language presupposes a common acceptable and fair language burden for all business partners.
 Governments of countries whose language occupies a leading position on the international language market tend to refuse to subsidize the spread of other languages for which they believe they have no need.

 In his report L'enseignement des langues étrangères comme politique publique, François Grin argues that 'though some languages would be more beneficial in terms of cost-benefit analysis' such as e.g. Esperanto (Esperanto business groups such as IKEF have been active for many years), the problem is that a shifting pattern in the valuation of languages is not always brought about by rationally calculable factors only.
 In addition to its economic potential, language is also a carrier of political, cultural and sociopsychological properties.
 In spite of the non-economic values attached to language, what prevails in matters of language is often that which is profitable and this can lead to the superiority of a dominant language as a means of production, with a high linguistic capital value.
-In this respect it is evident to see that the will (or necessity) to learn English in the last decades has grown so much and its range of action has been so wide that the economic necessity and other incentives of foreign-language study are generally perceived as unimportant.
+In this respect it is evident that the will (or necessity) to learn English in the last decades has grown so much and its range of action has been so wide that the economic necessity and other incentives of foreign-language study are generally perceived as unimportant.

 For similar reasons, former British prime minister Margaret Thatcher tried to torpedo the LINGUA program of the European Community, as from her point of view, Britain was asked to pay for a program which benefited her country least.
 Because of the enormous imbalance on current accounts of the major European languages in favor of English, the LINGUA program called for an expansion and diversification of foreign-language education in the Member States.
 For the individual speaker the unequal linguistic balances imply that the first language is an economically exploitable qualification for some who can simply marketing their mother tongue skills, whereas others can not.